funciones-en-micropython

 • def: Indicates that we are defining a function.

-• function_name: Is the name we give to the function.
+• function_name: This is the name we give to the function.

-• parameter1, parameter2, …: Are the values that the function receives as input.
+• parameter1, parameter2, …: These are the values the function receives as input.
 They can be optional.

 It is highly advisable that the function name is descriptive and clearly indicates the task it will perform.